frenchie16/frenchie16.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer living in Worcester, MA.
-I studied at [WPI](http://wpi.edu/) and will be graduating in May 2015 with a B.S. in Computer Science.
+I'm a software developer living in San Francisco.
+I studied Computer Science at [WPI](http://wpi.edu/) and currently work for [Apple](http://apple.com).

-I will be joining Apple as an iOS Software Engineer in June and moving to the bay area.

 ### Contact